nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 # Replace BG
-This page summarizes our insights about the clinical study data of the **Replace BG** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.
+This page summarizes our insights about the clinical study data of the **Replace BG** study in efforts to understand how to handle bolus, basal, and cgm data, lists assumptions that were made, and poses open questions.

 The full analysis of this dataset is provided in: `notebooks/understand-replacebg-dataset/understand-replace-bg.ipynb`

 ## Study Overview
 - **Study Name**: A Randomized Trial Comparing Continuous Glucose Monitoring With and Without Routine Blood Glucose Monitoring in Adults with Type 1 Diabetes
-- **Background:** The primary objective of the study is to determine whether the routine use of CGM without BGM confirmation is as safe and effective as CGM used as an adjunct to BGM.
+- **Background:** The primary objective of the study was to determine whether the routine use of CGM without BGM confirmation is as safe and effective as CGM used as an adjunct to BGM.
 - **Duration**: Run-in phase of 2–10 weeks, 26 weeks study duration
 - **Devices:** Dexcom G4 Platinum
 - **Population:** 276 entered run in phase, 226 were assigned to groups, 217 completed, Patients, Type 1, >=18 years, CSII